rbong/rhcsa-open-guide/exam-checklist.md

 Commit your changes with [git add](https://git-scm.com/docs/git-add) and [git commit](https://git-scm.com/docs/git-commit).

 You should <a href="https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-from-the-command-line" data-proofer-ignore>sync your local copy</a> often to keep it up to date.
+The main branch name for this guide is `master`.
 If you have merge conflicts, see [basic merge conflicts](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging#basic-merge-conflicts).

 Update the remote copy of your fork with [git push](https://git-scm.com/docs/git-push).